Red Desire: 3 years old (2009)

-Red Desire made her debut in a 1800m race at Kyoto Racecourse on January 4th in which she won the race by a nose.
+Red Desire made her debut in a 1800m race at Kyoto Racecourse on January 4, in which she won the race by a nose.
 She went on to compete in Elfin Stakes, where she took over Wide Sapphire just before the finishing line to win by a nose for a second time.

 With two wins in hand, Red Desire aimed straight for the Oka Sho.
 She started in the rear of the pack and successfully broke away in the straight, but was overtaken by Buena Vista, who was further to the outside, finishing second by half a length.
 She went on to compete in the Yushun Himba in May.
 She ran in the middle of the pack, took the inside at the fourth corner, and broke through the pack in the straight to take the lead, but was in a close race with Buena Vista, who was catching up from behind, and finished in second by a nose.

 After having a good rest before the autumn starts, Red Desire ran in the Rose Stakes in September.
 She came as a favourite and started well mainly positioned at the back.
 She made a push in third corner but it was too late as Broad Street already capitalized her early escape and took the win.
-With three straights second places finish, her luck changed in her next race which is the Shuka Sho.
+With three straight second-place finishes, her luck changed in her next race which is the Shuka Sho.
 During the race, she took the lead around the fourth corner and held off the fiercely pursuing Buena Vista by a nose to win.
 Buena Vista herself was demoted to third due to interference.